chat-sdk/docs/README.md

 You can find a full list of handler classes in the `BNetworkFacade` protocol for iOS and the `BaseNetworkAdapter` class for Android.

 >**Case Study**
 >Imagine you wanted to find out how to send an image message.
 First you would look at the `BNetworkFacade` or the `BaseNetworkAdapter` and you would see the following property `ImageMessageHandler`.
 If you open that interface you would see the function `sendMessageWithImage`.
-Calling this would cause the image to be uploaded ot the server and then the image message would be added to the thread.
+Calling this would cause the image to be uploaded to the server and then the image message would be added to the thread.

 ### Handling the response